Wickes Group Enhances Shareholder Value with Share Buyback - TipRanks.com

 Current Market Cap: £474.3M

-For an in-depth examination of WIX stock, go to TipRanks’ Overview page.
+For a thorough assessment of WIX stock, go to TipRanks’ Stock Analysis page.